"I don't f--king care if you like it."

 "It kind of feels like we want to get back to laughing," she said.

-She launched the podcast "Good Hang" in 2025, featuring low-key conversations with comedy friends.
-She hosted SNL's 50th anniversary special and the second episode of Season 51—on the exact 50th anniversary of the show's premiere.
+She hosted SNL's 50th anniversary special in February 2025 and returned to host the October 11, 2025 episode of Season 51, on the exact 50th anniversary of the show's premiere.

 She's reportedly dating Joel Lovell, a former New York Times editor.
-Her co-parenting relationship with Will Arnett remains strong—they recently appeared together on the SmartLess podcast, with their sons keeping the secret from Will.
+Her co-parenting relationship with Will Arnett remains strong.
+They recently appeared together on the SmartLess podcast, with their sons keeping the secret from Will.

 And she's hoping Inside Out becomes an ongoing franchise, following Riley through major life stages.
 "I just think they should make these films like Seven Up, every couple of years in Riley's life."